Trayzik/TrayzPacketSystem/README.md

 ## Examples 📜

 ### Example Packet
-you can easily add your own variables and getter/setter methods to your packet
+You can easily add your own variables and getter/setter methods to your packet
 ```java
 public class ExamplePacket extends Packet {